-- (1) Classes of employees covered: The membership includes all officers of the Nebraska State Patrol - (2) Types of benefits: The main benefits provided are retirement benefits.
+- (1) Classes of employees covered: The membership includes all officers of the Nebraska State Patrol.
+Tier 1 members joined the plan prior to July 1, 2016 and Tier 2 members joined the plan on or after July 1, 2016, as well as Tier 1 members who took a refund and returned to the plan on or after July 1, 2016. - (2) Types of benefits: The main benefits provided are retirement benefits.
 However, the System also provides ancillary benefits in the event of pre-retirement death, disability, or termination of employment prior to meeting the eligibility requirements to retire. - (3) Key elements of the pension formulas: Unreduced retirement benefits are payable upon meeting the following criteria: (1) age 50 and 25 years of service, (2) age 55 and 10 years of service, or (3) age 60 regardless of service.
-The retirement benefit is calculated using the compensation for the three 12-month periods of service in which compensation was the greatest, multiplied by the total years of service and the formula factor of 3.0 percent, subject to a maximum of 75 percent of the final average salary.
+For Tier 1, the retirement benefit is calculated using the compensation for the three 12-month periods of service in which compensation was the greatest (five 12-month periods with a 8% cap per year for Tier 2 members), multiplied by the total years of service and the formula factor of 3.0 percent, subject to a maximum of 75 percent of the final average salary.
 The calculation varies with early retirement which is available at age 50 and 10 years of service.
 Benefits vest when the officer completes six years of service and are fully vested after ten years of service.
+For Tier 1 members, election into a DROP is available at age 50 and 25 years of service for a maximum of 5 years.

-(4) Terms with respect to automatic postemployment benefit changes, including automatic COLAs and ad hoc COLAs: The benefit paid to a retired member or beneficiary receives an annual cost-of-living adjustment which is increased by the lesser of the percentage change in the Consumer Price Index for Urban Wage Earners and Clerical Workers or two and one-half percent.
+- (4) Terms with respect to automatic postemployment benefit changes, including automatic COLAs and ad hoc COLAs: The benefit paid to a retired member or beneficiary receives an annual cost-of-living adjustment.
+For Tier 1, the benefit is increased by the lesser of the percentage change in the Consumer Price Index for Urban Wage Earners and Clerical Workers or two and one-half percent.
 The current benefit paid to a retired member or beneficiary shall be adjusted so that the purchasing power of the benefit being paid is not less than 60% of the purchasing power of the initial benefit.
-(5) Authority under which benefit terms are established or may be amended: Benefit and contribution provisions are established by State law (Neb.
+For Tier 2, the benefit is increased by the lesser of the percentage change in the Consumer Price Index for Urban Wage Earners and Clerical Workers or one percent.
+There is no purchasing power floor for Tier 2. - (5) Authority under which benefit terms are established or may be amended: Benefit and contribution provisions are established by State law (Neb.
 Rev. Stat. §§ 81-2014 through 81-2041 (Reissue 2014, Cum.
 Supp.
 2016, Supp.
 2017)) and may be amended only by the Nebraska Legislature.

 Paragraph 40(c): The data required regarding the membership of the Plan were furnished by the Nebraska Public Employees Retirement System.
-The following table summarizes the membership of the Plan as of July 1, 2017 (the Valuation Date).
-The July 1, 2017 valuation was used to determine the June 30, 2017 TPL.
+The following table summarizes the membership of the Plan as of July 1, 2018 (the Valuation Date).
+The July 1, 2018 valuation was used to determine the June 30, 2018 TPL.